harsha-209/kube2iam_customized/README.md

 10. now check it where above kube2iam service is running or not , if everything ok now launch you pod with pod role follow below pod yaml file

+now copy above pod role into below pod manifest file and run it

-11. kubectl apply -f podaws.yaml file
+12. kubectl apply -f podaws.yaml file